 1. It's not exactly cheap

-The cost of Memory Maker is currently $149 if you buy it at least 3 days in advance, and $169 if you buy it for immediate use (like when you're already at the parks).
+The cost of Memory Maker is currently $169 if you buy it at least 3 days in advance, and $199 if you buy it for immediate use (like when you're already at the parks) or after your trip is over.
 This is important to consider, especially while weighing how much you value photos from your vacations.

 2. It can use up valuable park time